7 Powerful Strategies for Pre-Workout Nutrition: Fueling Your Way to Peak Athletic Performance

 • Brown rice with vegetables

-By prioritizing complex carbs, you’ll maintain stable blood sugar levels and avoid the energy crash associated with simple sugars.
+By putting complex carbs first, you’ll keep blood sugar levels steady and sidestep the energy crash that comes with simple sugars.

 3. Incorporate Lean Protein Sources

-While carbohydrates are the star of pre-workout nutrition, don’t forget about protein.
-Including a moderate amount of lean protein in your pre-workout meal can help prevent muscle breakdown and support recovery.
+While carbohydrates are the star of pre-workout nutrition, don’t overlook protein.
+Including a moderate amount of lean protein in your pre-workout meal can help stave off muscle breakdown and support recovery.
 Good options include:

 • Greek yogurt